 Thyroiditis : It is an inflammation of the thyroid gland that can be caused by a variety of reasons such as autoimmune diseases, viral infections, and certain drugs.
 Thyroiditis can cause transient hyperthyroidism, followed by hypothyroidism, since the thyroid gland is injured and unable to produce hormones properly.

-Who is affected by and what are the causes of thyroid disease?
+Who is affected by Thyroid disease, and what causes it?

 Thyroid conditions affect people of all ages, genders, and ethnicities, but some variables may increase the likelihood of having thyroid diseases.
 Here’s an overview of who might be affected.